anshalchopra/anshalchopra/README.md

 ## Hi there 👋 My name is Anshal

 #### I am an aspiring Cloud Solution Architect, steadily building the skills to achieve this goal.
-I am deeply enthusiastic about mastering Big Data technologies, cloud platforms, and scalable systems.
+I am enthusiastic about mastering Big Data technologies, cloud platforms, and scalable systems.
 My current focus is on becoming a Data Engineer as the next step in my journey.

 <!--
 **anshalchopra/anshalchopra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.